kiarafrobles/www.retroreport.org/_related_coverage/related-coverage-for-the-promise-of-the-air-bag.md

 ---
-title: "Related coverage for the Promise of the Air Bag"
+title: "the Promise of the Air Bag"
 #date: 2015-08-11T21:18:00.000Z
 video: the-promise-of-the-air-bag
 related_articles: